andrewchilds/caveman/README.md

 ### Custom Macros

-Macros can be easily added or modified.
-For example, here is a macro that adds zebra stripes and "first" and "last" classes, depending on where it is in the array:
+Macros can be added or modified quite easily, even after templates are compiled.
+For example, a "tableClass" macro that adds zebra stripes and "first" and "last" classes, depending on where it is in the array:

 ```js
 Caveman.addMacro('tableClass', {